 ANNOUNCEMENT – The Collective Studio 2020-21

-The Collective Studio is a development programme for early-career and/or recent graduate artists and creative practitioners run by The NewBridge Project (Newcastle and Gateshead) in partnership with Newcastle University & Newcastle Institute for Creative Arts Practice.
+The Collective Studio is a development programme for early-career and/or recent graduate artists and creative practitioners run by The NewBridge Project (Newcastle and Gateshead) in partnership with Newcastle University and its Institute for Creative Arts Practice.

 The Collective Studio usually begins in September and opens to applicants in May.
 However, we are aware that this is an uncertain time for many and as such we are delaying the call out until later this Summer.